MJKWoolnough/tsserver/README.md

 --
     import "vimagination.zapto.org/tsserver"

-Package tsserver implements a simple wrapper around fs.FS to intercept calls to open Javascript files, and instead open their Typescript equivalents and generate the Javascript.
+Package tsserver implements a simple wrapper around fs.FS to intercept calls to open Javascript files, and instead open their Typescript equivalents and generate the Javascript, commenting out any typescipt parts.

 ## Highlights